dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/README.md

 ## `Configured by Puppet`

 Variant of the [parent template](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates) that includes 2 x sample Web servers, and a Puppet server to configure the vADCs to serve content from these web servers.
 More details in [README inside](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates/Variants-and-experimental/Configured-by-Puppet).

+## `Autoclustering`

+This template again is based on the [parent template](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates), but uses AutoScaling Groups to deploy vADCs.
+WIP at this point.